When someone passes an exam with 80%, do we ever worry about how the 20% missed information could negatively impact their future?

 The chart above shows how review affects memory.
 You can see that every time you review material you both retain much more information, and your forgetting curve steadies out at a much higher level.
 Each time you review material you take much more away.
 Research indicates that the minimum amount of review is three. https://www.csustan.edu/sites/default/files/groups/Writing%20Program/forgetting_curve.pdf

-The chat is like study groups in formal education systems.
-The Gauge chat functions will allow learners to share their knowledge provided in courses and chat discussions will build learning networks.
+The Gauge Chat function is like study groups in formal education systems.
+The Gauge Chat allows learners to share their knowledge provided in courses and chat discussions will build learning networks.

 The rewards system included as part of the Gauge platform reinforces a sense of accomplishment and increased self-confidence.